OpenZeppelin/openzeppelin-sdk/packages/docs/docs/docs/testing.md

 }
 ```

-Now, add your contract to the ZeppelinOS project:
+Now, add your contract to your OpenZeppelin SDK project:

 ```console
 npx openzeppelin add Sample
 ```

-And link your ZeppelinOS project to the `openzeppelin-eth` EVM package:
+And link your OpenZeppelin SDK project to the `openzeppelin-eth` EVM package:

 ```
 npx openzeppelin link openzeppelin-eth